Winds-Studio/Leaf-docs/docs/en/reference/config/leaf-global.md

     !!! note "Attention"

-        Requires a JVM that supports `RandomGenerator` and the LXM generators.
-Some JREs don't support this and will cause a crash.
+        Requires a JVM that supports `RandomGenerator`.
+Some JREs don't support this.

 30. Which random generator will be used?<br>
   Available random generators can be found in [Random Number Generators in Java](https://www.baeldung.com/java-17-random-number-generators#1-api-design-1).<br>